pjkohli/Manhattan-Distance/README.md

 Unique id for each event is generated.
 The number of tickets for each event is generated.
 The prices for each ticket for the event is generated.
-The chepaest ticket for each event is calculates and stored.
+The cheapest ticket for each event is calculates and stored.